 We seem to be always waiting for something in this life…waiting to grow up, waiting for a spouse, waiting for a baby, grandbaby, waiting to retire, etc. Each hour of each day for every year of our lives we wait in traffic, wait in line, wait to hear about a job, a decision, a prayer request or something else.
-Some days we are waiting to get somewhere, to get some thing or find out news.
-We wait for good news, bad news and sometimes we are just waiting, waiting, waiting for ANY news!
+Some days we are waiting to get somewhere, to get something or find out news.
+We wait for good news, bad news, and sometimes we are just waiting, waiting, waiting for ANY news!

 Life as a stay-at-home mom or hard-working professional can be tough and we’re just waiting for the day to end.
 Some nights are torturous as we’re waiting to see what the morning will bring.
 But what happens when whatever it is we’re waiting for drags on for longer than just the hours of the day and night?
-What if our waiting lasts days, months or even years without an indication of when the wait will end?
+What if our waiting lasts days, months, or even years without an indication of when the wait will end?

-And what about the ultimate wait, more than just days, months and years, but a lifetime of waiting for that final release from this life?
+And what about the ultimate wait, more than just days, months and years, but a lifetime of waiting for that final release?
 As Christians, sometimes this waiting can be the most long and tiresome wait of all.
 Our weary souls long for heaven’s rest and to be reunited in eternity with our Maker.
 Like Paul wrote in the New Testament, “We grow weary in our present bodies, and we long to put on our heavenly bodies like new clothing.”
 (2 Corinthians 5:2) I yearn to shed this tired, flawed body and leave this sinful, tragic world to experience the perfect life He intended for us in His presence.

 With all this waiting and our impatience to get where we’re going, to see what we want to see and have the release from this life that our soul longs for, is there a way to have peace in the wait?
 To see God’s grace in the waiting?